samarabbas/temporal-documentation-legacy/docs/08_running_temporal/01_server_configuration.md

 ```

 ## publicClient
-`publicClient` is a required section that contains a single value `hostPort` that is used to specify IPv4 address or dns name and port to reach a frontend client.
+`publicClient` is a required section that contains a single value `hostPort` that is used to specify IPv4 address or DNS name and port to reach a frontend client.

 Example:
 ```yaml
 publicClient:
   hostPort: "localhost:8933"
 ```

+Use `dns:///` prefix to enable round-robin between IP address for DNS name.